NathanNeelis/web-app-from-scratch-2021/README.md

 <!-- ...but how does one use this project?
 What are its features 🤔 -->
 ### Features
+To be updated
+Probably something about searching for keywords
+and showing popular lists of movies and tv-shows.

 <!-- What external data source is featured in your project and what are its properties 🌠 -->
 ### The API